Course Catalog 2024-2025

 SWG 222 Gender, Law and Policy (4 Credits)

 This course explores the impact of gender on law and policy in the United States historically and today, focusing in the areas of constitutional equality, employment, education, reproduction, the family, violence against women and immigration.
 Students study constitutional and statutory law as well as public policy.
 Topics include sexual orientation and gender identity discrimination, pregnancy and caregiver discrimination, pay equity, sexual harassment, school athletics, marriage, sterilization, contraception and abortion, reproductive technologies, sexual assault, intimate partner violence and gender-based asylum.
-We will study feminist efforts to reform the law and examine how inequalities based on gender, race, class and sexuality shape the law.
-We also discuss and debate contemporary policy and future directions. {H}{S}
+Students study feminist efforts to reform the law and examine how inequalities based on gender, race, class and sexuality shape the law.
+The class also discusses and debates contemporary policy and future directions. {H}{S}

 Fall